alamgirqazi/mobile-application-development-course/readme.md

 #### Semester Project Outline has been uploaded <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/Semester%20Project%20Outline.pdf">here</a>.
 Link to Guideline is <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/Semester%20Project%20Guideline.pdf"> here </a>.

+#### Semester Project Checklist
+* Number of Commits
+* Github Readme file with details
+* Screenshots on Github
+* Number of pages / modules
+* UI (User Interface) / UX (User Experience)
+* Usage of Loaders
+* Usage of MongoDB / FireBase
+* Usage of Backend / Node.js
+* Usability of the Application
+* Complexity of the Application

 #### [Here](#extra) is how you can improve your Quiz scores.

 ### Tutorials